Cyclical Economic Fluctuations and the Management of Macroeconomic Variables to Regain Economic Equilibrium

 Neither the anti-cyclic, demand-oriented method of Keynes nor the supply-side economics based on the neoclassical school of thought and monetarism, which later went down in history as Reagonomics and Thatcherism, show any effect.
 The Keynesian method is based on increasing debt-financed public investments in a recession and additionally lowering public revenues in order to stimulate the total demand emenating from investments and subsequently from consumption – this method has become known under the term »deficit spending«.
 Supply-side economics, on the other hand, rely on the »unleashing of market forces« by reducing corporate taxes and deregulating entrepreneurial activities as well as money creation and interest rate cuts on the part of the central bank and commercial banks.

 Both methods were originally developed with intent to generate growth during a depression and subsequently create jobs, thus initiating a new upswing.
 However, both methods have emerged at a time when the autonomous regulation and control of domestic and foreign trade were still a matter of course.
 It should therefore come as no surprise that both methods must fail in a »liberalized« environment.
-As a compliment see the article Classical and Neoclassical Economics.
+As a compliment see the articles Keynesianism and Classical and Neoclassical Economics.

 7. Promising Countercyclical/Stabilization Policy